Occidental College

-Internships are an excellent way to test out different career opportunities in the field of Media Arts and Culture.
+Internships are an excellent way to explore different career opportunities in the field of Media Arts and Culture.

-2-unit internships are administered through the Career Development Center.
-You and your MAC faculty supervisor will fill out the Internship Credit Form together, making sure you have clear goals and strategies.
+Two-unit internships (and 0-unit summer internships, a way for you to assert student status to a provider without having to pay for units in summer) are administered through the Hameetman Career Center.
+You and your MAC faculty supervisor will fill out an Internship Credit Form together (accessible here) making sure you have clear goals and strategies.
 This serves as a contract of expectations and opportunities with your internship company.
 It is recommended that rather than taking any internship that students talk one-on-one with their Media Arts and Culture advisor about seeking an internship experience that will be truly valuable and linked in to concrete professional aims or questions.

 It is strongly recommended that students wait until junior and senior year to take advantage of targeted internship experiences benefiting from a solid grounding in coursework and more rarified senses of possible career routes.
 Also think outside the box in terms of what a career in Media Arts and Culture might be.
 Beyond the standard studio and production company internships, have you thought about film festival curation, film restoration, media production for non-profits or community-based organizations, museum film programs, editing, sound design, online distribution platforms and social software sites, etc?
 Think outside the box and seek out an internship specific to you, rather than simply entering the labor mill of some large company.